German states favour extending COVID-19 lockdown to boost Christmas prospects

-BERLIN (Reuters) - Many of Germany’s 16 federal states favour extending a partial shutdown meant to slow the spread of the COVID-19 pandemic and make family gatherings over Christmas possible, two state premiers said on Monday.
+BERLIN (Reuters) - Germany is heading towards an extension of its “lockdown lite” for another three weeks to slow the spread of the COVID-19 pandemic and make family gatherings over Christmas possible, state premiers of the two governing parties said on Monday.

+Germany closed bars, restaurants and entertainment venues on Nov.
+2 for a month.
+Schools and shops remain open while private gatherings are limited to a maximum of 10 people from two households.

 Saxony-Anhalt state premier Reiner Haseloff, a member of Chancellor Angela Merkel’s conservatives, told a news conference there was a general agreement that current restrictions should be extended for about three weeks.

-State premiers and Merkel are due to discuss the measures on Wednesday.
-They could extend them until Dec.
-20, according to draft proposals from the Christian Democrats and the Social Democrats obtained by Reuters.

-Bars and restaurants are closed under the November lockdown but schools and shops remain open.
-Private gatherings are limited to a maximum of 10 people from two households.
+His conservative Hesse counterpart Volker Bouffier said he expects measures to remain in place until around Dec.
+20.

+The premier of the northern state of Mecklenburg-Vorpommern, Manuela Schwesig from the co-governing Social Democrats, told Deutschlandfunk (DLF) radio that “many states believe that the November shutdown must continue, especially in the risk areas.”

-The number of confirmed coronavirus cases rose by 10,864 to 929,133 over the last 24 hours, 40 more than the corresponding rise from the previous Sunday last week, data from the Robert Koch Institute (RKI) for infectious diseases showed on Monday.
+The number of confirmed coronavirus cases rose by 10,864 to 929,133 over the last 24 hours, 40 more than the corresponding rise from the previous Sunday, data from the Robert Koch Institute for infectious diseases showed on Monday.

-The reported death toll rose by 90 to 14,112 in Germany, a country of 83 million with Europe’s biggest economy.
+State premiers and Merkel will discuss the measures as well as rules for the Christmas and New Year’s holidays on Wednesday.

+The new restrictions are likely to halve the number of people allowed at private gatherings to five, draft resolutions from both parties said.

 Financial support for businesses could be extended into December, Economy Minister Peter Altmaier was quoted as saying on DLF.